jgera/spam_detection/README.md

 spam_detection
 ==============

-Spam detection using Naive Bayes classifier
+The attached Ruby code includes a spam detection algorithm using Naive Bayes classifier.
+The code was developed during my master studies in Information Management at the University of the Aegean under the scope of a semester project for the Machine Learning and Knowledge Discovery course.